Recruiting PhD students

 - Qualified candidates may be eligible for an application fee waiver.
 Contact:

-Should you apply to the Informatics or Computer Science PhD program?
+Should you apply to the Information Science or Computer Science PhD program?

-My home department is Informatics, so, if you are certain that you want to work specifically with me, things will be a bit easier, with respect to admissions and paperwork, if you submit your application there.
-However, I do expect to be able to advise students in CS as well (after going through a formal process this spring).
+My home department is Informatics, so, if you are certain that you want to work specifically with me, things will be easier, with respect to admissions and advising, if you apply for the doctoral degree in Information Science.
+However, I am able to advise students in CS as well.
 So if there are other faculty on the CS side whom you are considering as advisors (or if you really want your degree to say “PhD in Computer Science” rather than “PhD in Information Science”), it could make sense to apply to CS instead.
+Keep in mind, though, that the two programs will have slightly different requirements (such as which courses you need to take).
+If you do apply to CS, you should send me a note after you have applied, because otherwise there may be a delay in getting your application to me.